preiter93/ndrustfft/README.md

 data on *n*-dimensional arrays (ndarray).

-ndrustfft provides Handler structs for FFT's and DCTs, which must be provided alongside with the arrays to the respective function (see below) .
+ndrustfft provides Handler structs for FFT's and DCTs, which must be provided alongside with the arrays to the respective functions (see below) .
-The Handlers implement a process function, which is a wrapper around Rustfft's process function with additional functionality.
+The Handlers implement a process function, which is a wrapper around Rustfft's process.
-Transforms along the outermost axis are in general the fastest, while transforms along other axis' will create temporary copies of the input array.
+Transforms along the outermost axis are in general the fastest, while transforms along other axis' will temporarily create copies of the input array.

+### Parallel
+The library ships all functions with a parallel version which leverages the parallel iterators of the ndarray crate.

-### Implemented transforms
+### Available transforms
 #### Complex-to-complex
 - `fft` : [`ndfft`], [`ndfft_par`]
 - `ifft`: [`ndifft`],[`ndifft_par`]